allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * E1 - Most selective, most tolerated substitution is D
 * E2 - Generally permissive
+* E3 - Selection against phenylalanine, weaker selection against tryptophan, arginine, methionine and leucine (in decreasing order)
-* E3 - Anything but proline
+* E4 - Anything but proline
-* E4 - Everything is tolerated apart from large aromatics
-* E5 - Weak selection against some hydrophobic and basic residues, strong selection against proline and tyrosine.
+* E5 - Selection against proline, aromatics leucine and isoleucine
-Tolerates smaller hydrophobic residues (G, A, etc.) and polar side-chains as well as D
-* E6 - Mutations appear to improve
+* E6 - Nonselective, with weak improvement on average
-* E7 - Generally Permissive, but most ER scores slightly positive
+* E7 - Not particularly strong selection, tolerates hydrophobic residues most

 E2 and E7 appear similar (generally permissive) but since E7 is slightly positive it is grouped with E6 and E2 within the main cluster.